darchr/hpc-workloads/lsms/amd-gpu/Readme.md

 - Run build command ``` docker build -t lsms-amd-gpu . ```

-- Run container with command ``` docker run --rm -it --device=/dev/kfd --device=/dev/dri/renderD128 --group-add video lsms-amd-gpu ```
+- Run container with command ``` docker run --rm -it --device=/dev/kfd --device=/dev/dri --group-add video --gpus all lsms-amd-gpu ```

 - You will be in exec terminal inside container after this.
 In this container go to path for element i_lsms file.